Haddenham, Buckinghamshire: Transition network

-Media
+In popular culture

 Haddenham has been the setting for a number of television programmes including Jeeves and Wooster, Rosemary & Thyme and eight episodes of Midsomer Murders.

 The village appears in the second Muppet film, The Great Muppet Caper.
 Having been forced to fly in an aeroplane's baggage hold, Kermit the Frog, Fozzie Bear and Gonzo are thrown out of the plane and land in Haddenham's Church End pond.

-The duck pond has been used as a backdrop for a Halifax advert featuring the Thunderbirds and in episodes of Pennyworth which tells the story of Alfred Pennyworth, Bruce Wayne's Butler from DC's Batman Universe.
+The duck pond has been used as a backdrop for a Halifax advert featuring the Thunderbirds and in episodes of Pennyworth, which tells the story of Alfred Pennyworth, Bruce Wayne's butler from DC's Batman Universe.

-Scenes for a further streaming series of "Citadel" were filmed in November 2024 around Skittles Green and Church End where these locations stood in for Scotland (according to a crew member).
+Scenes for a further streaming series of "Citadel" were filmed in November 2024 around Skittles Green and Church End, where these locations stood in for Scotland.